DHTMLX/docs-suite/docs/tree/api/tree_template_config.md

 **Related sample**: [Tree.
 Template](https://snippet.dhtmlx.com/f70t1c9y)

-The template function takes two parameters and returns a string or null.
+The template function takes two parameters:

 - `item` - *object*, an object of a Tree item
 - `isFolder` - *boolean*, defines whether an item is a folder

+and returns a string or null.

-You can specify a template for child items only with a help of the callback function and parameter isFolder.
+The callback function together with the isFolder parameter allow you to specify a template for child items only.

 @changelog: added in v7.2